diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final model architecture (model.py lines 36-70) consisted of a convolution neural network with 4 convolutional hyper-layers consisting of convolution, batch normalization, ReLU (or PReLU) and MaxPooling layers.
-In fierst hyper-layer, I replaced one 5x5 convolution with two consecutive 3x3 convlutions.
+In first hyper-layer, I replaced one 5x5 convolution with two consecutive 3x3 convolutions.

 +--------------------+--------------------------+--------------+